spidey-169/testnets/celestia_network/Celestia/Migration_Validator_to_new_server.md

 12. ```curl http://localhost:26657/status```  on Node B and you should see voting power > 0, signing on explorer etc.
 13. Now you can nuke Node A and you're done

-These steps saving my validator node right after genesis.
+These steps saved my validator node right after genesis when it experienced a hardware issue causing logs to balloon up storage.
 Feel free to follow these or contact me if you need any help in the future.

 I would like to thank [Vince](https://github.com/kw1knode) for guiding me through these steps.